 Note: This post contains affiliate links.
 This means that if you decide to purchase any of the products or services I recommend I get a small commission at absolutely no cost to you.
 This is a way in the future you will make money from your blog.
 But that is another post.

-About the Author: Sharyn McCullum has been travelling the world on and off all her life thanks to her dad who worked for an airline.
-She is the author of the LiveWork&Play series of working holiday guides, provides content for a number of websites including www.liveworkplaytravel.com, www.londonworkingholiday.com and www.shazzatravels.com.
-She makes a good income from her blogs to keep her travelling.
-She currently calls Melbourne home.
+Sharyn McCullum has been travelling the world on and off all her life thanks to her dad who worked for an airline.
+She is the author of the LiveWork&Play series of working holiday guides.
+She also provides content for a number of websites including www.liveworkplaytravel.com, www.londonworkingholiday.com and www.shazzatravels.com.
+Income from her blogs help to keep her travelling.
+Melbourne, Australia is where she currently calls home.